 Who is the largest domain registrar?

-GoDaddy is the largest domain registrar, with over 84 million registered domain names.
+GoDaddy is currently the largest domain registrar, with over 84 million registered domain names.
+Their platform dominates the market, often serving as a one-stop shop for small businesses by bundling domains with hosting and marketing tools.

 Which domain registrars offer the best privacy options?